Agitators

 The beads are loaded inside the container and are in contact with the premix fluid.
 They are then agitated by internal, rotating components such as paddles and blades.
 Agitation can also be done by centrifugally spinning the container at extremely high speeds.
 Agitation using rotating components is typically seen in larger homogenizers in line with the production stream.
 Agitation through a centrifugal action is commonly used in laboratories for preparing homogenized product samples.

-Ultrasonic homogenizers are composed of three parts:
+Ultrasonic homogenizers consist of three main components:

 Aside from producing emulsions and suspensions through particle size reduction and mixing, homogenizers also perform other functions, particularly in the food and pharmaceutical industries.
 Their ability to mechanically disrupt microorganisms and natural compounds extends their viability as processing equipment.
 However, these roles are limited to high-pressure, ultrasonic, and bead mill homogenizers.
 These homogenizers can disrupt particles down to the nanoscale, ranging from 50 to 500 nm.